cnelson20/cx16os/docs/routines.md

 - Files will be closed for caller if exec is successful

 Return values:
-- If .A != 0 -> new process has pid .A,  instance in .X
+- If .A != 0 -> new process has pid .A,  instance id in .X
 - If .A = 0 -> failure

 ---